Skip to contentSkip to search

 At Head & Shoulders, we’ve been on Malassezia globosa’s case for decades.

-By understanding how it works, we’re better able to identify the irritants it produces and work to develop anti-dandruff shampoos which can tackle these irritants and help get rid of dandruff.
+By understanding how it works, we’re better able to identify the substances it produces and work to develop anti-dandruff shampoos which can tackle these triggers and help get rid of dandruff.

 But it doesn’t stop there.
 We’re still researching and working hard to not only improve our shampoos, but to also investigate the biochemical changes in skin caused by Malassezia globosa stress.